jonataslaw/get_cli/README.md

 // Getx will automatically search for the home folder
 // and insert your view there. get generate model on home with assets/models/user.json

+//to generate the model without the provider get generate model on home with assets/models/user.json --skipProvider

 //Note: the URL must return a json format get generate model on home from https://api.github.com/users/CpdnCristiano